manner/flink/flink-connectors/flink-connector-hbase/README.md

   ...
 </configuration>
 ```
-All incoming events to Flink will be processed as an `HBaseEvent`.
+All incoming events to Flink will be processed as an `HBaseSourceEvent`.
-You will need to specify a Deserializer which will transform each event from an `HBaseEvent` to the desired DataStream type.
+You will need to specify a Deserializer which will transform each event from an `HBaseSourceEvent` to the desired DataStream type.

 ```java
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();